rjanke/thepitofknowledge/README.md

 If you see a mistake or otherwise think an article needs improvement, feel free to [create an issue](https://github.com/rjanke/thepitofknowledge/issues) and (if you think you have a fix) create a [pull request](https://github.com/rjanke/thepitofknowledge/pulls) with your changes.

 ## License
-All code samples and snippets are licensed under the public domain.
+All code samples/snippets are licensed under the public domain.
 View the [full license](https://github.com/rjanke/thepitofknowledge/blob/main/pages/license.md).

 Copyright © 2017-present Ryan Janke (rjanke)